Integrating iPads and Chromebooks into Learning

-Belleville Mennonite School students and teachers in grades K-5 and 9-12 will be provided with an iPad to use at school as a way to provide preferred engagement in collaborative, creative learning to prepare them for their lives in the 21st century.
-"We are committed to providing the very best computing and teaching devices that suit the needs of our students.
-This is the new standard that we will use to achieve the very best education for our students to be successful in tomorrow’s world.”
+Belleville Mennonite School students and teachers are provided with iPads and Chromebooks to use at school as a way to provide preferred engagement in collaborative, creative learning to prepare them for their lives in the 21st century.
+BMS is committed to providing the very best computing and teaching devices that suit the needs of our students.
+This is the new standard that we will use to achieve the very best education for our students to be successful in tomorrow’s world.

-At BMS we have a student to computer ratio of 3.5 which provides every student with adequate access to our computer resources.
+At BMS, every student in grades 1-12 has their own Chromebook or iPad and access to our additional computer resources.
 Each student is provided with personal storage on our network with which they can store their papers projects and other work that they accumulate.
 Students in Middle and High School also are given cloud accounts which allows them to store documents both at home and school.

-Mr. Bob Zook, Director of Technology and middle and high school instructor, has been at BMS in this capacity for 12 years.
-He has over 20 years of experience in the field and has a Master's degree in Instructional Technology from Bloomsburg University.
-Mr. Zook's wife, Ethel, teaches in the BMS preschool program.
-Mr. Zook is also a pastor at Allensville Mennonite Church.
+Mr. Bob Zook, Director of Technology and middle and high school instructor, has been at BMS in this capacity for more than 15 years.
+He has over 20 years of experience in the field and has a Master's degree in Instructional Technology from Bloomsburg University and also serves as a pastor at Allensville Mennonite Church.